-- (1) The municipality must give notice of all tariffs approved at the annual budget meeting at least 30 days prior to the date that the tariffs become effective.(2) A notice stating the purport of the council resolution and the date on which the - (2) A notice stating the purport of the council resolution and the date on which the new tariffs shall become operational, must be displayed by the municipality at a place designated for that purpose.
+- (1) The municipality must give notice of all tariffs approved at the annual budget meeting at least 30 days prior to the date that the tariffs become effective.
+(2) A notice stating the purport of the council resolution and the date on which the new tariffs shall become operational, must be displayed/advertised by the municipality.